ubikasec/ubika-waap-extra/use-cases/Security/IP Reputation/README.md

 ![](./attachments/swf_settings.png)

 * The field **IP Reputation score threshold** allows to select a threshold score, which will force the Sub-Workflow to validate requests where source IP addresses have a higher score than this threshold.
+Default value is set to 80.
 * Then, in the **Threat categories** section, there is a list of different fields with radio buttons allowing to disable or enable the monitoring of some threat categories:

 |Threat catgory|Description|